El Paso, Arkansas: History

 The historic Southwest Trail, a path used by most travelers entering Arkansas early in the 1800s, entered El Paso on today's Arkansas Highway 5 from Floyd, then headed to Gibson via Arkansas Highway 89, Tate's Mill Road and Batesville Pike Road.
 By the 1830s more than 80 percent of the Arkansas territory's population had entered through the Southwest Trail.
 The route is also known as the Old Military Road.

 Geography

-The center of El Paso is located at 35.13, -92.10.

 Much of the community is situated along Bull Creek, and along Arkansas State Highway 5 and U.S. Highway 64.
 Lacking exact boundaries, the community is located within the borders of El Paso Township, within White County.

 The closest city is Vilonia, approximately seven miles to the west of El Paso via U.S. 64.
 Beebe, where El Paso's children attend public schools, is about 13 miles to the east along this highway.
 Along Arkansas 5, Cabot is 15 miles to the south, and the unincorporated community of Romance is eight miles north.